* Russia keen to send message on exit strategy from cuts

 The Iraqi, Iranian and Angolan oil ministers also said a review of the current deal was possible at the next OPEC meeting in June in case the market becomes too tight.

-The meeting of the Organization of the Petroleum Exporting Countries will be followed by a gathering of OPEC and non-OPEC producers led by Russia at around 1400 GMT.
+As of 1300 GMT, the meeting of the Organization of the Petroleum Exporting Countries had been running for around two hours.
+It will be followed by a gathering of OPEC and non-OPEC producers led by Russia, scheduled for after 1400 GMT.

 CAPPING NIGERIA, LIBYA